chrisomatic/censorman/README.md

 ## Dependencies

-All dependencies are built from source and statically linked to final binary
+All dependencies are built from source and statically linked to final binary (except GLIBC which requires >= 2.36)

 | Name              | Function               | Link                                              |
 |-------------------|------------------------|---------------------------------------------------|